periakteon/orte-comp-case/README.md

 # Orte Company Case - M. Masum Gökyüz

+## Before You Start:

+### Why didn't I choose TypeScript?

+I use TypeScript in my own projects in order to detect errors that may arise in Production and to provide type-safety, but in this project I preferred JavaScript.
+Of course, TypeScript is actually a superset of JavaScript and therefore not independent of JavaScript, but it provides us with type-safety.
+But why didn't I choose TypeScript for this project?
+Actually, I started as a TypeScript project but then I gave up because this case was not complex enough to require type-safety.
+I also had to consider the possibility that the people who will run this application might not have TypeScript installed on their computers, so I went straight to JavaScript.

+### Why did I choose vanilla JavaScript and DOM API instead of React?

+The case you asked me for was not so complex that I needed to go into the front-end, because what it really wanted to measure was my mastery of the back-end.
+Also, using React would have meant running a separate "npm install" command.
+I love using React and the Next.js framework in my own projects and I write in React almost every day, but it would have been a bit "overkill" to choose React or any other JavaScript library for this case.
+For this reason, I prepared a client side with vanilla JavaScript via DOM API.
+Also, the fact that it was in the form of "index.html" meant that it could be easily used by dragging and dropping to the browser.

+---

 ## Requirements

 - npm
 - Node.js
 - Docker
 - MySQL

+---

 ## Installation